Jpomz/ENVS318-Applied-R-NatSci/exercises/Final-project.md

   * Grouping and Summarizing data
 * and finally, Plotting your results

+### Data background

+You will be working with a real data set from a former CMU student's independent research project.
+The student deployed temperature loggers at a site in the Colorado National Monument.
+The hypothesis was that a sheltered canyon created a microclimate suitable for Ponderosa Pines (*Pinus ponderosa*) to survive.
+They deployed a number of HOBO temperature loggers in the Ponderosa grove as well as near an adjacent valley for comparison.

+The loggers were deployed for a few months at a time and then returned to the lab so the data could be downloaded.
+This resulted in numerous files for each logger.

+Your final assignment is to work with this data to re-create two of the plots (see below) from their completed project.

 ### Setup

 You will need to load necessary libraries (at a minimum, the `tidyverse`).
 You will also need to download the final project data from the website.
 Copy, paste, and run the following code in your assignment.